-Miller is a member of the International Association for Media and Communication Research, European Communication Research and Education Association and the International Studies Association.
-During 2010-2011, he was visiting professor at the MIT Media Lab and at Goldsmiths, University of London.
+Miller is a member of the International Association for Media and Communication Research, the European Communication Research and Education Association, the International Communications Association, the International Studies Association and the Society for Social Studies of Science.
+He has been visiting professor at the MIT Media Lab and at Goldsmiths, University of London.

 CS-0282: Media in the Built Environment (Spring 2014)